The times, they are a-changing!

 Challenges to consider:

-- Understanding clients’ unique needs
+- Understanding your clients’ unique needs

 - Managing client expectations